Impacts on the likelihood to change jobs

 Deloitte’s Workforce Experience by Design finds that opportunities and professional growth and development enhance the workforce experience.
 Organizations that are invested in employee growth experience competitive advantages, gain better business outcomes, and increased agility.
 These qualities in a workforce are essential in adapting to fluctuations in the competitive environment.
 Notably, businesses that adapt to rapidly changing landscapes keep their competitive edge, meet customer needs, capitalize on growth opportunities, and ensure they’re future-ready.

-While the aforementioned “greats” are true about employees switching jobs, opportunities for professional development and career growth might just be the difference between your employees becoming part of “the greats” or staying with your company.
+The aforementioned “greats” are true about employees switching jobs.
+Yet, opportunities for professional development and career growth might be the difference between your employees becoming part of “the greats” or staying with your company.